Station Overview

 This station encourages students to think like engineers by designing, testing, and improving autonomous solutions to an open-ended challenge.

-Station 5: Crazy Frog Programming Challenge
+Activity 5: Crazy Frog Programming Challenge

 Students use programming blocks to create a robot that repeatedly jumps between designated lily pads while avoiding obstacles and completing a repeating movement pattern.
 The activity introduces loops, sequencing, logical thinking, and algorithm design through a game-based programming challenge.